On Rayleigh-Type Formulas for a Non-local Boundary Value Problem Associated with an Integral Operator Commuting with the Laplacian: Introduction

 since the roots of the transcendental equation $\sin x/x=0$ are given by $x=\pm n \pi$, for $n=1,2,\ldots$ Expanding the product, and equating the coefficients of $x^2$ gives the above formula.
 For rigorous justifications of these formulas one should consult \cite[Chap.~1]{KNOPP-COMPLEX-II}.
 Euler's technique is exactly what Rayleigh employed in the case of equation \eqref{rayleigh}.
 Many nice examples illustrating this technique appear in the excellent paper of Speigel \cite{SPEIGEL} where generalizations of Newton's known formulas for the symmetric sums of the roots of a polynomial can be found (see also the comments in \cite{ISMAIL-MULDOON}).

 Radoux \cite{RADOUX}, Liron \cite{LIRON1, LIRON2, LIRON3}, and more recently Gupta-Muldoon \cite{GUPTA-MULDOON} and Ismail-Muldoon \cite{ISMAIL-MULDOON} employed similar techniques to generate various recursion formulas in the same spirit.
 In the case of Radoux and Liron, one finds explicit and recursive formulas for sums of even powers of reciprocals for the roots of the equation $\tan x=x$, and $\cot x=x$.
-To illustrate the case of the equation, $\tan x=x$, with $x_1, x_2, \ldots$ denoting the strictly positive roots of the equation, they derived the sums of even powers of $x_k$'s, i.e., $\sum_{k=1}^\infty x_k^{-2p}$, $p=1, 2, \ldots$.
-For example, the cases $p=1, 2$ lead to
+To illustrate the case of the equation, $\tan x=x$, with $x_1, x_2, \ldots$ denoting the strictly positive roots of the equation, they derived the sums of even powers of $x_k$'s, i.e., $\sum_{k=1}^\infty x_k^{-2 \ell}$, $\ell=1, 2, \ldots$.
+For example, the cases $\ell=1, 2$ lead to

 All of these are manifestations of convolution formulas relating the trace of the compact operator defined by the Green's function, and power sums of the eigenvalues as detailed in \cite{GOODWIN} and the classical book of Mikhlin \cite{MIKHLIN-INT}.
 The recent survey paper of Grieser \cite{GRIESER} offers a view that relates these formulas to what is known for matrices.
+As in \cite{GRIESER}, our work here also illustrates parallels between the continuous and discrete settings.

-Radoux \cite{RADOUX} attributes the method of finding sums of reciprocals of powers of eigenvalues of certain operators to S\`erge Nicaisse, but as detailed in \cite{GOODWIN, MIKHLIN-INT, GRIESER} this is truly classical.
+Radoux \cite{RADOUX} attributes the method of finding sums of reciprocals of powers of eigenvalues of certain operators to S\`erge Nicaisse, but as detailed in \cite{GOODWIN, GRIESER,MIKHLIN-INT} this is truly classical.